 The most common problems come from last-minute decisions that create extra questions later—like using credit right before filing (especially cash advances), transferring property to family “for safekeeping,” repaying relatives right before filing, or withdrawing retirement funds without understanding the tax and bankruptcy consequences.
 If bankruptcy is on the table, it’s usually smart to pause major financial moves and get advice on what to do (and not do) before you file.

-We work with individuals and families across Arizona.
-No matter where you live, feel free to schedule a consultation.
-Phone or virtual appointments are available.
-Choose a city below to view local bankruptcy guidance, common concerns we see in that area, and next-step resources.
+We work with individuals and families in the Phoenix metro area and in communities across Arizona.
+In office, phone and virtual appointments are available.
+Choose a city below to find local bankruptcy guidance, common issues we often see in that area, and practical next-step resources.